carlosvalin94/miaucontrol/README.md

 ## Installation

-You can install it by using this commnad:
+You can install it by using this command:

 sh miaucontrol.sh